gcestaro/design-patterns/structural/README.md

 Let's say our brain has a limited amount of memory that is stored to us remember.
 We could use a file in a computer or a notebook to write things and them we don't need to remember everything.
 Once we need, we access the file or paper.
-This will be our "cache", but the memory is still somewhere.
+This will be our "cache".

 ### References